nutchanonj/nutchanonj.github.io/pages/12_analog_ic_design/12_analog_ic_design.md

 # After the csv is generated, data cleaning (manually) is required.
 ```

-Then, the csv file can be cleaned and plotted in a corresponding manner to get:
+Then, the CSV file can be cleaned and plotted in a corresponding manner to get:

 ![VCO-simple](freq_osc_corner=tt.png)

-Some data manipulation by Python will get the lowest points from each lines.
+Some data manipulation by Python will get the lowest points from each line.

 ![VCO-simple](freq_osc_corner=tt_min.png)

-You can see that the lowest points are arranging in a linear trend.
-If simulations from all corners (TT, FF, SS, SF, FS) are done in the same ways, the result is:
+You can see that the lowest points are arranged in a linear trend.
+If simulations from all corners (TT, FF, SS, SF, FS) are done in the same way, the result is:

 ![VCO-simple](freq_osc_supply_insensitive.png)

-The result from corner SF is not plotted because the trend is not linear anymore.
+The result from the corner SF is not plotted because the trend is not linear anymore.
 (Maybe because the process in the paper is smaller than 130 nm?)

-The `t_up`, `t_down`, `A_up`, `A_down` in the paper can be measured in the same way:
+The `t_up`, `t_down`, `A_up`, and `A_down` in the paper can be measured in the same way:

 ```python
 # Code for Generating Plot Between